Puerto Rico militant being freed from custody after 36 years

 While many Puerto Ricans support Lopez, those seeking independence remain a small group.
 The option garnered less than 6 percent of the vote in four referendums that Puerto Rico has held on its political status.

-Lopez, a Vietnam War veteran who moved to Chicago from Puerto Rico as a child, has long played dual roles of hero and dangerous extremist.

-Thousands of ardent supporters are expected to cheer his release at a Wednesday celebration in Puerto Rico and he is to be feted in Chicago later this week.
-Supporters also plan to honor him at the June 11 Puerto Rican Day parade down New York’s Fifth Avenue with the title Procer de la Libertad – National Freedom Hero.
+Thousands of supporters were expected to celebrate Lopez’s release in Puerto Rico and he was to be feted in Chicago later this week.
+Supporters also plan to honor him at the June 11 Puerto Rican Day parade along New York’s Fifth Avenue.

-There has been a campaign to free Lopez over the years, drawing support from Pope Francis, former President Jimmy Carter and “Hamilton” creator Lin-Manuel Miranda.
+A campaign to free Lopez over the years has drawn support from Pope Francis, former President Jimmy Carter and “Hamilton” creator Lin-Manuel Miranda.

 “He has his champions and his critics, but this much is true: He served a lifetime in prison, including 12 years in solitary confinement.
-Don Oscar will spend his twilight years on the island for which he sought independence, and this feels fitting,” Miranda said in an email.
+Don Oscar will spend his twilight years on the island for which he sought independence, and this feels fitting,” Miranda said in an email, referring to Lopez with the Spanish honorific of “don.”

 Lopez was sentenced to 55 years in prison in 1981 after he was found guilty of seditious conspiracy, armed robbery, a weapons violation and four counts of interstate transportation of stolen vehicles.
 At his sentencing, a federal judge termed him an “unreconstructed revolutionary.”